M1-CHPS/glhpc/docs/lab1.md

 ### 1. Basic Exercices

-We will now dive in the very basics on how to use the shell.
-Note that the exercices presented here are minimal, and there's much to discover.
+We will now dive into the very basics of how to use the shell.
+Note that the exercises presented here are minimal, and there's much to discover.
 Lines starting with a `#` are comments and should not be executed.

 #### a) Try inputing the following commands.
 What does the `ls` command do ?